Karl-JT/RainNet/README.md

 # RainNet

-A script adapted from https://github.com/hydrogo/rainnet
+A test script adapted from https://github.com/hydrogo/rainnet

 The sample data is available at the following link